dennisppaul/klangstrom-developer-diary/_posts/2022-08-22-AR_you_serious.md

 }
 ```

-we can now compile `testlib.c` and link it againt `libcodec.a` and the run it with the following commands:
+we can now compile `testlib.c` and link it against `libcodec.a` and run it with the following commands:

     $ gcc testlib.c libcodec.a -o testapp
     $ ./testapp